Indications

 To learn more, see What you should know before taking ELIQUIS.

-ELIQUIS can cause bleeding, which can be serious, and rarely may lead to death.
+ELIQUIS can cause bleeding, which can be serious, and may lead to death.
 This is because ELIQUIS is a blood thinner medicine that reduces blood clotting.

 While taking ELIQUIS, you may bruise more easily and it may take longer than usual for any bleeding to stop.